Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

-In this section we showcase our results by applying the previous methods to the dynamics of our model, in the anti-adiabatic regime ($\Delta\ll \tilde{\omega}_0$), from the weak to the ultra-strong coupling regime.
-Specifically, up to the strong coupling regime, for weak to intermediate couplings of the resonator to the bath, we find that the resonator allows the typical qubit readout (up or down initial qubit state).
-Furthermore, through the time evolution of resonator observables, starting from a generic qubit initial state, we reconstruct the qubit state by evaluating the qubit fidelity in time with respect to its free evolution (see Fig.~\ref{fig:diag_fase} for the sum up of the results).
-For parameters from the strong to the ultra-strong coupling regime, the interactions (between them and with the bath) are so important that the qubit behaviour differs from the free one as a result of the resonator back-action upon the qubit.
-However, our analysis allows us to go beyond the Lindblad approximation, observing non-Markovian features of the dynamics, even through the Wigner quasi-probability distribution for the resonator state.\\ This section is organised as follows.
-In Subsec.~\ref{subsec:WC} we will show how the state reconstruction of the qubit works in the weak coupling regime for the three techniques (HEM, LME, MPS); we evaluate the qubit fidelity, and clarify in what sense dissipation and decoherence are useful for the qubit state reconstruction.
-In Subsec.~\ref{subsec:SC} we will identify the range of bath-resonator couplings for which a typical readout is feasible in the strong coupling regime, for both the up state and the generic one; moreover, we will continue the analysis for the qubit state reconstruction.
-In Subsec.~\ref{subsec:USC}, finally, we will discuss the features of the dynamics in the ultra-strong coupling regime, where entanglement and non-Markovianity are non-negligible and neither qubit readout nor state reconstruction are achievable.
+In this section we showcase our results by applying the HEM method previously introduced and the LME and the MPS ones described in detail in App.~\ref{app:Lind} and \ref{app:mps} respectively to the dynamics of our model, in the anti-adiabatic regime ($\Delta\ll \bar{\omega}_0$), from the weak to the ultra-strong coupling regime.
+Specifically, up to the strong coupling regime, for weak to intermediate couplings of the oscillator to the bath, we find that the oscillator allows the $z$-component evaluation of the qubit (up or down initial qubit state).
+Furthermore, through the time evolution of oscillator observables, starting from a generic qubit pure initial state, we evaluate the qubit state by computing the qubit fidelity in time with respect to its free evolution (see Fig.~\ref{fig:diag_fase} for a summary of the results of the results).
+For parameters from the strong to the ultra-strong coupling regime, the interactions (between them and with the bath) are so important that the qubit behaviour differs from the free one as a result of the oscillator back-action upon the qubit.
+However, our analysis allows us to go beyond the Lindblad approximation, observing non-Markovian features of the dynamics, even through the Wigner quasi-probability distribution for the oscillator state.\\ This section is organised as follows.
+In Subsect.~\ref{subsec:WC} we will show how the Bloch vector evaluation of the qubit works in the weak coupling regime for the three techniques (HEM, LME, MPS); we evaluate the qubit fidelity, and clarify in what sense dissipation and decoherence are useful for the Bloch vector evaluation.
+In Subsect.~\ref{subsec:SC} we will identify the range of bath-oscillator couplings for which a $z$-component evaluation is feasible in the strong coupling regime, for both the up state and the generic one; moreover, we will continue the analysis for the Bloch vector evaluation.
+In Subsect.~\ref{subsec:USC}, finally, we will discuss the features of the dynamics in the ultra-strong coupling regime, where entanglement and non-Markovianity are non-negligible and neither qubit $z$-component evaluation nor Bloch vector one are achievable.